 Generally, it is much more cost effective to buy a day card or to use mobile tickets from the HSL app rather than buying tickets individually, as these can be quite expensive.

 In our opinion though, the easiest way to pay for public transport in Helsinki as a visitor is just to get the Helsinki Card with the travel component.
 Then you can just scan this card as you board, and don’t have to worry about tickets at all.
-You can buy it from the official website here.
+You can buy it from GetYourGuide here and benefit from free cancellation up to 24 hours before your trip.

 Saving Money on Attractions in Helsinki